MS in Pharmaceutical Sciences

 2. Graduate Record Examination (GRE) Score

 GRE scores of 153 Quantitative and 144 Verbal (new exam) or a combined Verbal and Quantitative GRE score of 1000 (old exam) are required.

 Three letters from faculty knowledgeable about the student’s ability and capability are required.
 These letters should provide a thorough assessment of the student’s experience in laboratory research, ability to communicate in verbal and written English, motivation and creativity, and other qualities in the student’s academic performance.

 A minimum TOEFL (computer based) score of 213 is required.
-An IELTS score of 7 is competitive; an IBT minimum score of 100, with at least 20 in each section, is required.
+An IELTS score of 6.5 is competitive, with no less than 6 on each band score; an IBT minimum score of 90, with at least 20 in each section, is required.

 Students accepted into the USC School of Pharmacy Master of Science program are not eligible for institutional financial aid.
 Students are not permitted to be paid for working in a lab while enrolled in research or thesis units.
 During the summer, faculty advisors may provide a stipend, arranged on an individual basis.

 The application deadline for fall semester is January 1.
 Applicants selected by the Admissions Committee will be notified of acceptance shortly thereafter.
 Admissions decisions will continue to be made until the class is filled.

 A minimum of 24 core-curriculum courses (see Course Offerings below) and 32 total units are required for graduation, including 594A and 594B (MS thesis).
 The core curriculum emphasizes drug discovery, drug delivery and molecular pharmacology

 Research can be initiated at any point in the program.
 Students selecting the non-research master’s track may elect and are encouraged to carry out research in their program.